DHTMLX/gantt-docs/data/desktop/resource_management.md

 - For tasks without asssigned resources Gantt will create the default group Not assigned.
 In case there is such a group in the data set that is passed into the **groupBy()** method, it should have the *default:true* config specified to prevent automatic creation of a such a group.

+{{note Please note that dragging of tasks grouped by multiple resources is impossible.}}

 Resource view panel
 ------------------------